M-Devika/cybersecurity--journey/01-network-packet-analysis/day-04-https-analysis/analysis.md

 This exercise helped me move from TCP packet analysis to analyzing secure web communication at the TLS layer.

-I observed the Client Hello and Server Hello messages, examined TLS negotiation information, identified the selected cipher suite, and observed encrypted application data.
+I observed the Client Hello and Server Hello messages, examined TLS negotiation information, identified the selected cipher suite, examined TLS extensions, and observed encrypted application data.

-The practical demonstrated how TLS establishes the security parameters for HTTPS communication and protects application data from being transmitted as readable plaintext.
+The practical demonstrated how TLS establishes security parameters for HTTPS communication and protects application data from being transmitted as readable plaintext.